pescheckit/python-gpt-po/docs/usage.md

 **Key Points:**
 - **Be explicit** - Describe what you want AND what you don't want
 - **Provide examples** - Include similar terms or expected word forms
+- **Use default context for project-wide context** - Helps all translations understand domain (e.g., "legal contract", "gaming UI", "medical records")
+- **Use msgctxt for specific terms** - Override default with specific context when needed
-- **Human review still needed** - msgctxt improves results but doesn't guarantee perfection
+- **Human review still needed** - Context improves results but doesn't guarantee perfection

 ---